cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 realistic chance of achieving the key results at 60-70%.
 Rethink your OKRs and set yourself up for this sprint.
 Document the OKRs in the OKR environment.

-If you\'re doing the OKR learning path in a circle, explain the final OKRs and talk about ways to achieve goals.
-This shows how different the approaches of the different people can be.

 ### Perform your Weekly Check-In (Kata)